MilkyRaven/habitus_be/README.md

-# Project's name REST API
+# HabitUs
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is the backend repository for HabtUs.

 ---